AlgoMaster Logo

 Conditional yields let you skip values:

 This is the iterator version of Where.
 The body walks the source once, and only items that pass the test reach the caller.
-Items that fail produce no value at all, the loop just goes around without yielding.
+Items that fail produce no value at all; the loop continues without yielding.

 Iterator Composition